milescb/solve_PDEs_with_PINN/README.md

 ## Paper

-A full description of the methods used can be found [https://github.com/lvb5/senior_project_paper/blob/master/main.pdf](in this paper)
+A full description of the methods used can be found [in this paper](https://github.com/lvb5/senior_project_paper/blob/master/main.pdf)